glentakahashi/wheresglen.com/README.md

 TODO
 ===
+better config.js handling (warning on missing params, etc.) maybe don't use a template?

 add support for DST (really annoying to get right and I don't want to remake it by hand) There are libraries that do it, but why include a whole huge library and just slow down the page loading?